BlueBrain/neurodamus-sonata-template/README.md

 3. to undertand the contents of nodes_template.h5 run:

-`h5ls -rd nodes_template.h5`
+`h5ls -rd nodes_correct.h5`

-which will give the tree of hdf5 file with the values.
+which will give the tree of hdf5 file with the values we want to obtain from nodes_to_change.h5.
 We want to modify model_template and morphology for node population 'popA/0'

 ```